alphagov/transition-config/README.md

 redirector
 ==========

-Downloads the Directgov mappings from the Migratorator and the Business Link mappings from Ben's spreadsheet in GoogleDocs, and builds Nginx config to redirect the DirectGov and Business Link Web sites.
+Builds nginx config to redirect the DirectGov and Business Link Web sites, as well as various other departmental websites.

+Directgov mappings are downloaded from the Migratorator.
+Business Link mappings are stored in the data folder of this directory.